-Nestled in a little pocket of far north-eastern NSW, Australia, Byron Bay is a perfect piece of paradise.
-Bordered by rich, green hinterland to one side and the crystal blue waters of the South Pacific Ocean on the other, it is a destination which boasts a multitude of spots to immerse yourself in the big blue.
+The far north-eastern coast of NSW, Australia, boasts many little pockets of paradise.
+Bordered by rich, green hinterland to one side and the crystal blue waters of the South Pacific Ocean on the other, it is a region which boasts a multitude of spots to immerse yourself in the big blue.

 Whether it’s for photography or relaxation, choosing the right beach for a day out in the sun can be the biggest choice you need to make when in holiday mode.

-Below is my guide to five of Byron Bay’s best beaches – based on a lifetime of research and love of the ocean!
+Below is my guide to five of the area's best beaches with a focus on the much loved destination of Byron Bay – based on a lifetime of research and love of the ocean!
 In no particular order here we have it: